About Our Life Groups

 • The leader and the assistant will each take approximately half of the group and begin 2 “daughter” life groups.
 Each new group will then select a new assistant who has already had practice helping to lead the “mother” group.

-• The leader and assistant may instead choose to two new trainees begin assuming overall responsibility for the group.
+• The leader and assistant may instead choose two new trainees to begin assuming overall responsibility for the group.
 At the appropriate time, the two new trainees will take half of the group and the original leaders will take the other half.
 This will often be the policy when the group is lead by a husband-wife team.

 What else should I know about life groups?